Andreas Jungdal

 Andreas Kristoffer Jungdal (born 22 February 2002) is a Danish professional footballer who plays as a goalkeeper for Belgian Pro League club Westerlo.
-Born in Singapore, he is a Denmark youth international.

-Career
+Club career

 Jungdal was born in Singapore, where his father was stationed for The Lego Group.
 His family returned to Denmark, and he started playing football as a five-year-old for Skibet IF in Vejle, before joining the town's main club Vejle Boldklub in 2013.

 On 16 July 2019, Jungdal joined the youth academy of Italian Serie A club AC Milan.
 He was part of the first team for the first time on 26 October 2020 as an unused substitute in a 3–3 home draw against Roma in Serie A. On 18 October 2021, he extended his contract with Milan until 2024.
 In late 2021, he was sidelined with a disease in his kidneys, but made a full recovery in early 2022.

-In 10 January 2023, he joined Austrian Bundesliga club Rheindorf Altach on a six-month loan until the end of the season, with an option to be signed permanently.
+On 10 January 2023, he joined Austrian Bundesliga club Rheindorf Altach on a six-month loan until the end of the season, with an option to be signed permanently.

 On 10 August 2023, Jungdal signed with recently relegated Serie B club Cremonese, on a free transfer.
 He made his debut for the club on 31 October, in a 2–1 win against Cittadella in Coppa Italia.

 On 16 January 2025, Jungdal moved on loan to Westerlo in Belgium, with an option to buy.